Choosing King's for your Bachelor of Music

 - Strengthening students' techniques in the physical aspects of music to enhance its aesthetic qualities.

 Music from a Christian perspective

-Your teachers will present and teach music from a Christian worldview.
-You will also encounter a few courses on the influences of Christianity in music.
-These courses include: an overview of Western Classical music from early Christianity to the end of the Renaissance, a study of Christian worship – including biblical principles for worship, cultural dynamics in contemporary worship, and the varied resources within the ecumenical Christian community.
+King's music faculty present and teach music out of a Christian worldview.
+Whether studying influences of Christianity in music, an overview of Western classical music from early Christianity to the end of the Renaissance, or an in-depth study of Christian worship, the content of the Music program at King's helps inform a Christian perspective on music.